elotroalex/chiens/_texts/translation.md

 - non-place of denial of justice of lynchings of slow deaths
 - pickaninnies
 - pickaninnies
-- O your untamable laughter
+- O your unbreakable laughter
 - larvae laughter
 - egg laughter
 - your straw laughter in their steel